Not only more popular with the ladies, but better at being evil.

 - SF Debris: Whenever Parody Janeway comes face to face with herself, she gets annoyed...and aroused.

 - A very dark version appears in Adventure Time.
 Lemongrab has obvious self-esteem issues and appears to harbor a lot of self-loathing.
 He later meets an exact clone of himself, and they start off as very close friends, for over a year.
 Then, seemingly out of nowhere, Lemongrab begins to grow annoyed by his counterpart, and this frustration soon spirals into full-blown loathing.
-He later tortures and murders his clone, much to the horror of everyone who witnesses this.
+He later tortures and devours his clone, much to the horror of everyone who witnesses this.

 - And Sokka, once he helps the actor "improve" the show's humor.